kalliste/projectnotes/programmingenvironment/index.md

 ### Some great quotes

 "Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp." - Greenspun's tenth rule

+"All non-trivial abstractions, to some degree, are leaky." - Joel Sapolsky's Law of Leaky Abstractions

 "Regarding the fact that I regret adding threads to the language because they are too difficult to use correctly, I don't want to add yet another variation of threads." - Yukihiro Matsumoto